-The Company constructs intelligent technology systems consisting of materials and labor under customer contracts.
-Revenues and related costs on technology systems revenue are recognized based on ASC 606-10-25-27, where control of a good or service transfers over time if the entity's performance does not create an asset with an alternative use to the entity and the entity has an enforceable right to payment for performance completed to date including a profit margin or reasonable return on capital.
+Accordingly, the Company bases its technology systems revenue recognition on ASC 606-10-25-27, where control of a good or service transfers over time if the entity's performance does not create an asset with an alternative use to the entity and the entity has an enforceable right to payment for performance completed to date including a profit margin or reasonable return on capital.
 Control is deemed to pass to the customer instantaneously as the goods are manufactured and revenue is recognized accordingly.

 In addition, the Company has adopted ASC 606-10-55-21 such that if the cost incurred is not proportionate to the progress in satisfying the performance obligation, we adjust the input method to recognize revenue only to the extent of the cost incurred.
-Therefore, the Company will recognize revenue at an equal amount to the cost of the goods to satisfy the performance obligation
+Therefore, the Company will recognize revenue at an equal amount to the cost of the goods to satisfy the performance obligation.
+To accurately reflect revenue recognition based on the input method, the Company has adopted the implementation guidance as set out in ASC-606-10-55-187 through 192.